espocrm/documentation/user-guide/reports.md

 Grid report allows displaying results in a chart form.

-There are following chart types:
+There are following chart types available:

 * Bar (Horizontal)
 * Bar (Vertical)